Gang scheduling in Operating System

 What is a task ?

 A Task is the smallest logical unit of work.
 A task can be made of multiple jobs.
 A job can a sub-task (similar to a task) or a process.
 All the jobs must work as a chunk in a specific order to complete a task.
 The jobs may be expected to run parallel or sequentially or a mix of both.

 For example–Turning on a car.
 The driver must press clutch and brake, and then turn the key.
 All three processes must happen or else the car won’t start.
 In computer science, we can find a similar example in a neural network; weights of all the edges must be updated in one segment.

 A gang means a task.
 So, gang scheduling is the scheduling of gangs in an efficient manner.
 The point which separates gang scheduling from other scheduling is that it considers a gang (task) as a quantum and schedules them.
 A gang might require either multiple processes or threads or a combination of both (threads and processes).

-Gang scheduling uses an Outsterhout matrix as a data structure to facilitate all the scheduling tasks.
+Gang scheduling uses an Ousterhout matrix as a data structure to facilitate all the scheduling tasks.
 It is a two-dimensional matrix where a row represents a time slice and a column represents a process or a thread.

-The above table demonstrates how the Outsterhout matrix is formed and the jobs are scheduled.
+The above table demonstrates how the Ousterhout matrix is formed and the jobs are scheduled.
 J1-J4 represents gangs and P1-P5 represents processes.
 Please note some literature also has processes in rows and time slices as columns.

 As gang scheduling includes multiple processes and threads, there is a need for synchronization.
 Broadly there are two synchronization methods.